Great Graphic Novels for Teens: Repeat recipients

 Multiple writers have been included on the list more than once.
 Jeff Lemire, Brian K. Vaughan, G. Willow Wilson, and Gene Luen Yang, have each been featured on the list four times.
 Together, John Lewis, Andrew Aydin, and Nate Powell have been listed three times.
-Svetlana Chmakova has also appeared on the list three times.
-Lastly, the following writers have each been included on the lust twice: John Allison, Derf Backderf, Brian Michael Bendis, Don Brown, Faith Erin Hicks, ND Stevenson, Gengoroh Tagame, Raina Telgemeier, and David F. Walker.
+Svetlana Chmakova and David F. Walker have also appeared on the list three times.
+Lastly, the following writers have each been included on the list twice: John Allison, Derf Backderf, Brian Michael Bendis, Don Brown, Faith Erin Hicks, ND Stevenson, Gengoroh Tagame, and Raina Telgemeier.

 Multiple artists have been included on the list more than once, not including writers who also illustrate their own texts.
 Adrian Alphona has illustrated three books on the list.
 Faith Erin Hicks and Francesco Francavilla have each illustrated two books on the list.